myspc-development/art-test/docs/ui-ux-polish-codex.md

 ## 1. Customizable Dashboards

 Widgets on user dashboards are rendered as individual components.
 A small registry defines each widget ID, label and required capability.
 User preferences are stored in `ap_dashboard_layout` user meta as an ordered list of widget IDs.
 A JavaScript drag‑and‑drop library such as SortableJS can update the order.
 Layout changes are saved via AJAX and loaded whenever the dashboard renders.
 Developers may register additional widgets with the `artpulse_register_dashboard_widget` hook.
 Call `DashboardWidgetRegistry::register( $id, $callback, $capability )` inside that hook to make widgets available in the editor.
+See the [Widget Settings Codex](widget-settings-codex.md) for schema details and per-user storage.

 ```php
 add_action('artpulse_register_dashboard_widget', function () {